- Energy Security for the United States

 Energy Security for the United States

 There is a direct correlation between energy and National Security.
 As large and important as the U.S. military is around the world, we have a responsibility to be more efficient with our energy use.
-Smart decisions are required for monetary and energy sake, but most importantly, smart decisions are necessary so that our military men and women can do their jobs efficiently.
+Smart decisions are required for monetary and green energy sake, but most importantly, smart decisions are necessary so that our military men and women can do their jobs efficiently.

-Clean Energy Economy
+Green Energy Economy

 The human dimension in this connection between national security and energy is obvious.
 Soldiers go on the road in conveys to protect fuel supplies, which is a task that is critical.
 But because of the inefficiencies, there are many solders that are on the road protecting our supply lines who are guarding conveys and in some cases, injured while on the duty.